Comic book: Comic collections in libraries

-Numerous libraries house extensive collections of comics in the form of graphic novels.
-This serves as a convenient means for the general public to become acquainted with the medium.
+Many libraries have extensive collections of comics and graphic novels.

 Guinness World Records

 In 2015, the Japanese manga artist Eiichiro Oda was awarded the Guinness World Records title for having the "Most copies published for the same comic book series by a single author".
 His manga series One Piece, which he writes and illustrates, has been serialized in the Japanese magazine Weekly Shōnen Jump since December 1997, and by 2015, 77 collected volumes had been released.
 Guinness World Records reported in their announcement that the collected volumes of the series had sold a total of 320,866,000 units.
 One Piece also holds the Guinness World Records title for "Most copies published for the same manga series".

-On 5 August 2018, the Guinness World Records title for the "Largest comic book ever published" was awarded to the Brazilian comic book Turma da Mônica — O Maior Gibi do Mundo!, published by Panini Comics Brasil and Mauricio de Sousa Produções.
+On 5 August 2018, the Guinness World Records title for the "Largest comic book ever published" was awarded to the Brazilian comic book Turma da Mônica—O Maior Gibi do Mundo!, published by Panini Comics Brasil and Mauricio de Sousa Produções.
 The comic book measures 69.9 by 99.8 cm.
 The 18-page comic book had a print run of 120 copies.

 With the July 2021 publication of the 201st collected volume of his manga series Golgo 13, Japanese manga artist Takao Saito was awarded the Guinness World Records title for "Most volumes published for a single manga series."
 Golgo 13 has been continuously serialized in the Japanese magazine Big Comic since October 1968, which also makes it the oldest manga still in publication.